Shoshone Lake Solo Canoe Camping

 Research

-It was August 2021, and after a year living in Jackson, I was itching to cross Shoshone Lake off my wish list.
-I'd also suffered from a case of runner's knee since early July, limiting my ability to go after longer hikes and backpacking treks that summer.
-A canoe trip allowed me to scratch that camping itch.
+It was August 2021.
+After a year living in Jackson, I was itching to cross Shoshone Lake off my wish list.
+I also suffered from runner's knee since early July, limiting longer hikes and backpacking treks.
+A canoe trip would scratch a camping itch.

-On a weekend camping trip, I dropped by the Grant Village backcountry office for intel.
-The ranger and I discussed permits, departure timing, solo safety concerns and bear activity.
+On a weekend roadtrip, I stopped by the Grant Village backcountry office.
+The ranger and I discussed permits, departure timing, solo safety and bear activity.

-Permits: In late August, he didn't expect booking a last-minute campsite permit to be much trouble.
-Visitation tends to slow when kids start returning to school in mid-August.
-(Any overnight in the backcountry requires a permit.)
+Permits: In late August, the ranger didn't expect much competition for a last-minute campsite permit.
+Visitation slows when kids return to school in mid-August.
+(Overnight camping in the backcountry requires a permit.)

-Timing and solo safety: I didn't own a canoe, so I was planning a two to three-day rental with one or two overnights.
-With an 8am pick-up in Jackson, I'd launch from Lewis Lake by 11am at the earliest.
-All boaters are required to stop for an AIS inspection and permit.
-(On a larger lake like Shoshone, afternoon winds kick up swells, so earlier departures are generally safer.)
+Timing and solo safety: I didn't own a canoe, so I planned a two / three-day rental with one / two overnights.
+With 8am pick-up in Jackson, I'd launch from Lewis Lake by 11am at the earliest.
+Boaters must stop for an AIS inspection and permit.

-The ranger thought an early afternoon departure was doable, assuming I booked a campsite near the channel.
+On large lakes like Shoshone, afternoon winds kick up swells, so earlier's better.
+The ranger thought an early afternoon departure was doable, assuming I booked a campsite near the channel to avoid mid-lake chop.

-Boaters have died on Shoshone, including two paddlers a couple months after my trip.
-If you capsize in the middle of the Lake, you can succumb to hypothermia in minutes—my biggest concern on a solo trip.
+Boaters have died on Shoshone, including two paddlers a couple months after this trip.
+If you capsize in the middle of the Lake, you can succumb to hypothermia in minutes – my biggest concern with a solo trip.

 But I was confident in my paddling skills from a childhood of surfing / kayaking in the ocean off Long Island, NY.
 And I planned to hug the shore, no more than 100 feet out.
-The only exception was a mid-Lake crossing of the "Narrows" assuming clear weather.
-If the conditions turned at any point, I'd paddle to shore and wait it out.
-I also planned to wear a life jacket for all the open water stretches.
+The only exception was a mid-Lake crossing of the "Narrows."
+If conditions turned at any point, I'd paddle to shore and wait them out.
+I also planned to wear a life jacket for all open-water stretches.

-I called the backcountry reservations office a couple days in advance and booked a campsite less than a mile from the channel.
+I called the backcountry reservations office a couple days in advance and booked a campsite within a mile of the channel.
 (Note: the backcountry permit process changed in 2022 to include an online lottery.)

 Gear